 « home | search | shop | submit a tip | about »

 Yule, Samhain, Imbolc - Winter Solstice, or Yule is celebrated in Celtic/Galician and Germanic societies, also marked Midsummer and the Spring Equinox and Quarter days; days midpoint between the equinoxes and solstices.

 Samhain - which was christianised to become Halloween - was the start of the year in Celtic/Galician societies.
-Imbolc was one of the fire festivals, midway between Yule and the Spring Equinox; generally believed to have been a ladies event where respect was shown to womanhood.
-See Wikipedia for 'Wheel of the Year'
+Imbolc was one of the fire festivals, midway between Yule and the Spring Equinox; it was generally regarded as a ladies' event where respect was shown to womanhood.

+« home | search | shop | submit a tip | about »